 All current values shall be expressed in amperes.
 Numerical values must be provided for I(TDC) and I(EDC).
 The I(leakage) field may use "NA" if a leakage value is not applicable or unknown.

-Only one Current subparameter is permitted per [SPIM Stimulus Grup] keyword.
+Only one Current subparameter is permitted per [SPIM Stimulus Group] keyword.
 The File_PWL and Current subparameters are mutually exclusive within the [SPIM Stimulus Group] / [End SPIM Stimulus Group] keyword pair.

 Examples: